hunterxcobby/Python-Projects/lessons/notes/username_generator.md

 ```python
     usernames = set()
 ```
 - This initializes an empty set called `usernames`.
-A set is a collection of unique elements, and it's used here to store unique username suggestions.
+A set is a collection of unique elements, and it's used here to store unique username options.

 ```python
     usernames.add(f"@{first_name[:3].lower()}_{surname[:3].lower()}")